-- Dry below heating – This is suitable for a new-build or major renovation project.
+Dry below heating – This is suitable for a new-build or major renovation project.
 Pipes are installed below the sub-floor.
-The disadvantage with this type of in-floor heating is that you need a higher temperature of water to heat the floor.
+The disadvantage of this type of in-floor heating is that you need higher temperature of water to heat the floor.
 This is because the pipes have been buried some distance beneath the surface.

 How Tricky is a Heated Floor Installation?